The Real Housewives of New York City Recap: Boat Ride From Hell

 The Real Housewives Of New York

-I’m just going to come out and say it: the “boat ride from hell” was a little bit of a let down.
-We’ve all been waiting for this episode for the better part of six months and we were as excited as a first-time grandmother at a gender reveal party.
-It was obviously going to be a bit of an anti-climax, just because I was imagining that the boat was going to set on fire while also sinking and all of the women would be bobbing in the ocean waiting for the Coast Guard to pick them up, like they are in a version of Titanic where everyone was wearing white lace bikinis.
+I’m just going to come out and say it: The “boat ride from hell” was a little bit of a letdown.
+We’ve all been waiting for this episode for the better part of six months and we were as excited as a first-time grandmother at a gender-reveal party.
+It was obviously going to be a bit of an anti-climax, just because I was imagining that the boat was going to catch on fire while also sinking and all of the women would be bobbing in the ocean waiting for the Coast Guard to pick them up, like they were in a version of Titanic where everyone was wearing white lace bikinis.
 Sadly, that did not happen.

 In fact, the camera crew had to stop filming “for the safety of everyone involved” a title card told us on the screen during the episode.
 Everyone involved?
 What about us?
 I am not safe.
 I needed that footage.
 I know that filming the Real Housewives isn’t like going out into the middle of a tornado, but the least they could do was leave a GoPro on around their necks so that we could see something.
-I feel like their has been a breakdown in the social contract and I don’t know if I’m ever going to get over it.
+I feel like there has been a breakdown in the social contract and I don’t know if I’m ever going to get over it.
 But Carole said that boat was rougher than being in a war-torn Middle Eastern country, so it must have been pretty bad.

 That said, this is already an instantly iconic episode, and it’s not because of the boat ride, but because of everything else.
-Minus the boat ride this would have been a malaria medicine nightmare of an episode that we would be talking about forever.
+Minus the boat ride this would have been a malaria-medicine nightmare of an episode that we would be talking about forever.
 The boat ride is just what gives it an extra oomph that pushes it over the edge, like the smell of someone else’s food that finally drives you into the powder room to spew out the final remains of last night’s paella.

 Speaking of which, can you even believe that after all of that boat ride hell, everyone is stuck with diarrhea?
 If anything, this is an episode where Luann literally shit the bed and Sonja (or someone else) left a “poop smear” on the glass tile floor of their luxury villa.
 I have done all sorts of vile shit in my day, but never, not even once, have I seen a poop smear on the ground.
 How does a human even make that?
 Did someone drop a nugget and then drag it across the ground with an espadrille?

 Anyway, the fights reignite almost immediately from where they left off last episode.
 Everyone approaches the breakfast table gingerly, like there is a venom-spewing toad that lives underneath the table and they could set it off at any moment.
-Carole and Bethenny are definitely feeling the heat from their burns last night, but the one everyone is really concerned about is Luann and Dorinda.
-Before Dorinda even sits down Luann is talking about the trauma of being called “the Countess” as if it’s not a fake title that she’s been propagating for the better part of a decade.
+Carole and Bethenny are definitely feeling the heat from their burns last night, but the ones everyone is really concerned about are Luann and Dorinda.
+Before Dorinda even sits down, Luann is talking about the trauma of being called “the Countess,” as if it’s not a fake title that she’s been propagating for the better part of a decade.
 She says that the ladies can just call her “Lu” and as Dorinda approaches she says Dorinda can call her Lu too.

 At this point, I’m not entirely sure that Dorinda has sobered up yet from dinner the night before, because like a hyena gnawing the last bit off meat off a bone, she is back at it again with a startling ferocity.
 “After I stood by you with that asshole and everything we’ve been through,” she says (or something like that, I couldn’t get the exact sentiments down I was so blinded by her rage).
 Like a boomerang of vitriol, Dorinda then leaves the table as quickly as she joined, deciding to instead take her coffee in her room.